Deep thermalization under charge-conserving quantum dynamics: Numerical results

 \subsection{Higher moments}

-Here we have only reported data for the second moment, $k = 2$.
+So far we have only reported data for the second moment, $k = 2$.
 To confirm that our predictions hold for higher moments as well, we report additional data in Appendix~\ref{app:higher_k} on moments $k = 3$ and $4$.
-We focus on the case with the most complex target ensemble studied so far, that is, the case of states with intermediate charge fluctuations measured in the computational basis, Sec.~\ref{sec:arbitrary}.
-Our results are again consistent with deep thermalization to the GSE, providing strong evidence that all results observed in this Section would carry over to higher moments $k>2$.
+We focus on the case of states with intermediate charge fluctuations measured in the computational basis, Sec.~\ref{sec:arbitrary}.
+Our results are again consistent with deep thermalization to the appropriate GSE, suggesing that all results observed in this Section would carry over to higher moments $k>2$.